gravitational/teleport/docs/postrelease.md

   [`monitor-teleport-oci-distroless.yml` on `master`](https://github.com/gravitational/teleport.e/blob/master/.github/workflows/monitor-teleport-oci-distroless.yml) and
   [`rebuild-teleport-oci-distroless-cron.yml` on `master`](https://github.com/gravitational/teleport.e/blob/master/.github/workflows/rebuild-teleport-oci-distroless-cron.yml)
 - [ ] Update `e/.github/workflows/build-buildboxes-cron.yaml` to bump the
-  branches on each job and to comment out the final job that only exists for the pre-release, and bump the versions for the next release.
+  branches on each job (two per job) and to comment out the final job that only exists for the pre-release, and bump the versions for the next release.